-Grace Industries was contracted by the Metropolitan Transportation Authority (MTA) New York City Transit (NYCT) to perform the clearing and cleaning of its subway track drainage infrastructure at several locations in a collaboration WRS Environmental.
-Work is performed under the limits of nightly weekday track and station outages, with teams working continuously on the weekends.
-This project, initiated by New York State Governor Andrew Cuomo, addresses a neglected aspect of this crucial New York infrastructure, which had not previously been maintained.
+Grace Industries was contracted by the Metropolitan Transportation Authority (MTA) New York City Transit (NYCT) to perform work to clear and clean its subway track drainage infrastructure at several locations.
+Grace is performing this work in collaboration with WRS Environmental under the limits of nightly weekday track and station outages, with teams working continuously on the weekends.
+This project addresses a neglected aspect of this crucial New York infrastructure, which had not previously been maintained.

 The project is scheduled to be complete by the end of 2018.